ibm-cloud-docs/vsrx/vsrx-upgrade.md

 | 18.4 | All 10G Deployments | Stand-alone |	[OS Reload](/docs/vsrx?topic=vsrx-os-reload-upgrade) | No |
 | 18.4 | All 10G Deployments | HA |	[OS Reload](/docs/vsrx?topic=vsrx-os-reload-upgrade)	| **Yes** – If you are running version 18.4 with new architecture, manual (not automated) rollbacks are allowed after the first server completes the OS reload.
 For more information, see [Rollback options](/docs/vsrx?topic=vsrx-rollback-options)  \n  **No** – If you are running version 18.4 without new architecture. |
 | 19.4 and newer | All 1G and 10G Deployments | Stand-alone  \n HA | [OS Reload](/docs/vsrx?topic=vsrx-os-reload-upgrade) | **Yes** – Manual (not automated) rollbacks are allowed after the first server completes the OS reload.
 For more information, see [Rollback options](/docs/vsrx?topic=vsrx-rollback-options) |
+{: caption="Table 1.
+Upgrading your vSRX using OS reload" caption-side="bottom"}